IRCAD-IHU/sight-doc/Installation/index.rst

    .. group-tab:: Linux

-        Make sure all of your Prerequisites_ are loaded into your path correctly, for all installation made through `apt-get` this is done automatically but for manually downloaded binaries (e.g. example) you'll need to use this command :
+        Make sure all of your Prerequisites_ are loaded into your path correctly, for all installation made through `apt-get` this is done automatically but for manually downloaded binaries (e.g. CMake) you'll need to use this command :

         .. code::